 Getting Out on the River

 Fever River Outfitters (525 S. Main St.; 815.776.9425) is the place to rent canoes, kayaks, bicycles, and other outdoor gear to get you closer to nature.
-They also offer several packages on the Galena River, plus a full-day “Mississippi River Adventure Day” that includes kayaking, hiking, and bicycling; call for details and prices.
+They also offer several packages, including some with guides and some with shuttle service.

 Entertainment and Events

 The Galena Farmers’ Market is held on Saturday mornings at the Old Market House Square from May to October (123 N. Commerce St.; 815.777.1838).